 But as time passed and I met my husband, and we had our first child, I suddenly realized what my mentor meant.
 I only had so much time and if time equaled money, (in other words if I was trading time for dollars) then there was only so much money I could bring in.
 The amount of income I could earn was locked in and based on how much (or little) time I actually had available to work.

 But by working at home, I had a greater opportunity to actually scale my income more than I ever could working for a company.
 What I mean is stop trading dollars for hours.
 For me, scaling meant finding passive income.
 And since then, I’ve become a huge fan of passive income.
-Read my Beginner’s Guide to Working from Home to find out more about the different types of income and ways to work from home.
+Hop over to Crush the Clock and read my post Passive Income vs Active Income to find out if passive income is right for you.

 3. Save Money